andrewlloyd0129/uvgdb/README.md

   • Settings
 - Admin Dashboard page
   • Pending content for review
+    - two parts, one submitted resubmitions
+    - one for new content submissions for drafts
   • Edit users
 - Users can add games as:
   • Story Beaten
   • 100% Complete
   • Owned but not played
   • Wishlist
-- Users can submit new content for review by admin - games characters etc
-- Admin user to approve any content submissions from users
+- on view page, admin can see links to edit and delete, users can see link for new resubmissions, not signed in sees nothing

 *Nav Bar*
 - Dropdown menu